A Local Structural Basis to Resolve Amorphous Ices: Out-of-distribution Predictions for DP SCAN and DP MBpol Environments

 \section{Out-of-distribution Predictions for DP\_SCAN and DP\_MBpol Environments}

-In the main text, Section III.A. analyzes the behavior of BOO-NN, PointNet, AE-GMM, and the present work when making predictions on out-of-distribution atomic environments.
+In the main text, Section 2.1. we analyze the behavior of BOO-NN, PointNet, AE-GMM, and this work when making predictions on out-of-distribution atomic environments.
 Specifically, models are trained on HDA and LDA atomic environments, but are used to predict the labels of hexagonal ice (Ih) atomic environments.
 In the main text, we only perform this analysis for environments generated by DP\_MBpol.
 Here, we report the same results for DP\_SCAN configurations.

 As observed in the main text, BOO-NN (Fig. \ref{fig:outlier_scan}A) and PointNet (Fig. \ref{fig:outlier_scan}B) struggle to separate LDA and Ih distributions, and these models confidently label Ih environments as LDA.
 Accordingly, the present work is capable of accurately distinguishing Ih environments as outliers from those on which the model was trained (\textit{i.e.}, LDA and HDA), as shown by the separation between the distributions in Figure \ref{fig:outlier_scan}D. Interestingly, while AE-GMM (Fig. \ref{fig:outlier_scan}C) was capable of detecting outliers for DP\_MBpol environments, this model struggles to do so for configurations generated by DP\_SCAN.
 Such a result demonstrates the utility of considering all available features, as is done in our work, relative to density estimation on reduced feature spaces, as is done by AE-GMM.